rackerlabs/docs-developer-blog/_posts/2020-04-23-install-and-configure-oracle-apex-and-ords.md

 Use the following steps to install and configure ORDS:

-1. Download the latest release of Oracle REST Data services to **/u01/app/oradi/ORDS**.
+1. Download the latest release of ORDS to **/u01/app/oradi/ORDS**.

-2. Unzip the downloaded zip file into the directory of your choice.
+2. Unzip the downloaded file into the directory of your choice.

 3. Copy the images directory, **/u01/app/oradi/Apex/apex/images**, from the APEX software zip file to the location where you plan to install ORDS.